jeffshrager/scads2015/v2/README.txt

   https://xkcd.com/627/

+You must create two directories, if you don't already have them, called "runlogs" and "sumstats" in the directory where the .py code lives.
+This is usually a version directory, as "../v2", so you'd be
+creating:

+	  ../v2/runlogs
+and	  ../v2/sumstats

+Once you have a compatible python and numpy, and you've created the runlog and sumstats directories, you'll want to edit the parameters in the model (at least the experiment_label parameter!)
+More below on how to do this.

-Once you have a compatible python and numpy you should be able to just do:
+Once you've done all that, you should be able to just do:

   python scads.py

-That will run that latest settings.
-You'll want to change the settings to run your own experiments.
-More below on how to do this.
+That will run that latest parameter settings.

 ============================================================
 3. SETTING UP TO RUN THE ANALYZER